vivzero/LG-14Z90N-hackintosh/README.md

 * Thunderbolt: "No drivers are loaded."
 * HDMI output is unsupported.
 * Power button does not work.
-* power chime internal speaker.
+* Internal speaker cannot play power chime.

 <details>
 <summary>"Timeout powering ON the panel" (a few seconds delay when internal display turned on)</summary>